mperham/phat/Performance.md

+# A Simple Performance Test

-EventMachine works best when you have unpredictable network delays.
+EventMachine works best when you have significant network latency.
+A simple test with database access over a coffeeshop WiFi:

     Without EventMachine:
     Requests per second:    4.39 [#/sec] (mean)